realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Config WiFi

 Clicking this leads the WiFi Config page.
 On this page, you can connect your clock to your WiFi network by selecting/entering the SSID (WiFi network name) as well as a password (WPA2).
-Furthermore, you can configure a static IP for the clock by entering the IP, netmask, gateway and DNS server.
+By default, the clock's IP address is requested via DHCP.
+However, on this page, you can also configure a static IP for the clock by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
+If you want to stick to DHCP, leave those four fields empty.

 ##### &#9654; Setup

-This leads to the [Setup page](#setup)
+This leads to the [Setup page](#setup).

 ##### &#9654; Restart